Concrete Interstate Tipis of South Dakota MPS: Design

 Looking up through the center of a tipi reveals its uniform spiral design.

 All sculptures, identical in form, are 56 ft (Note: The original design used 40 ft lodgepoles.) tall and are 35 ft in diameter at their bases.
 Each tipi features eight prestressed concrete poles laid against each other in a spiral, meeting nearly at the top and leaving the ends unjoined.
 At the meeting point, the poles are notched and secured together by a steel plate.
 The meeting point creates a 3 ft octagonal gap of open space.
 Each pole weighs 6 1/2 tons.
 Some of the poles have geometric designs carved on them; others are undecorated.

 Whitwam aimed to only invoke the symbol of a tipi instead of attempting to faithfully recreate one.
-There are several differences between his sculptures and actual examples of Siouan tipis, including the overall size, the number of lodgepoles, the omission of smoke flaps, and his incorporation of perfect symmetry.
+There are several differences between his sculptures and actual examples of tipis, including the overall size, the number of lodgepoles, the omission of smoke flaps, and his incorporation of perfect symmetry.

 The size of the tipis continues a tradition in South Dakota of placing larger-than-life sculptures along public roads; other examples of this phenomenon are Dinosaur Park and the Statue of a Quarter Pounder.